• NEET

 The Indian National Astronomy Olympiad, or INAO in short, is one of the prestigious examinations to search for young talents in astronomy and astrophysics.
 It is an annual event and part of India's five-stage Olympiad program that culminates with the IOAA.
 The Homi Bhabha Centre for Science Education, HBCSE, looks after the very demanding program under the guidance of the Indian Association of Physics Teachers, IAPT.

-INAO tests students' analytical and problem-solving skills in areas related to the study of Astronomy, Physics, and Mathematics.
-This gives students an excellent opportunity to delve deeper into understanding the universe while competing at the national level.
+INAO examines analytical and problem-solving abilities of students that are relevant to studying Astronomy, Physics, and Mathematics.
+This is a great chance for students to penetrate deeper into the universe while competing at a national level.

 1.0INAO Overview